 Travelers who spend 24 hours or longer in one of the listed states within 14 days of arriving in Connecticut are subject to the travel advisory.

-Travelers entering Connecticut after 12:01 am July 24 from one of the impacted states also must complete and submit a Travel Health Form on arrival.
+Travelers entering Connecticut from one of the impacted states also must complete and submit a Travel Health Form on arrival.
 Those who fail to submit the form or self-quarantine could be fined up to $1,000.

-As of August 11, the list of impacted states includes Alabama, Arkansas, Arizona, California, Florida, Georgia, Hawaii, Illinois, Iowa, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Missouri, Mississippi, Montana, Nebraska, Nevada, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin.
-Puerto Rico and the Virgin Islands are also impacted by the advisory.
+As of Oct.
+20, 2020, the list of impacted states includes Alabama, Alaska, Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Illinois, Iowa, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Mississippi, Montana, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin., and Wyoming.
+Puerto Rico and Guam are also impacted by the advisory.

 Q: How is this going to be enforced?